clumsycomputer/bow/README.md

 - an interposed block for multi-layered function composition

-- can use types & parameters
+- can declare additional generics and parameters

-- cannot use arguments

-- implements parameter runtime logic
+- declares base root function

+- can provide generics to root function

+- provides parameters

 #### final

 - the terminal block of function composition

+- declares base function (root or medium)

+- can provide generics to base function

-- can use types & parameters
+- provides parameters

-- cannot use arguments

-- implements parameter runtime logic

 ### inputs

+#### generics

+#### parameters

+#### arguments

 ### examples